JamesSkemp/words/content/post/perspectives-on-human-values-the-renaissance-final-paper-montaigne.md

 +++
-title = "Perspectives on Human Values: The Renaissance: Final Paper: Montaigne" summary = "For this final paper, I will be discussing Montaigne's use of the self and the main points of the pieces that we read, followed by what I think about Montaigne's writing." draft = false comments = true date = "2001-12-12T01:01:00-06:00"
+title = "Perspectives on Human Values: The Renaissance: Final Paper: Montaigne" description = "For this final paper, I will be discussing Montaigne's use of the self and the main points of the pieces that we read, followed by what I think about Montaigne's writing." draft = false comments = true date = "2001-12-12T01:01:00-06:00"